dreamhead/moco/moco-doc/settings.md

 # Settings
-We can write all our configurations in one single configuration files.
+We could put all configurations in one single configuration files.
 But if we want stub many services in a single Moco instance, the configurations file would be huge.

 In this case, we can use settings file to separate our configurations for different into different configugration files.